DARoSLab/NavAble/data_generation/README.md

 - In Content Browser, open the drone pawn inside Content/Airsim/BluePrints/BP_FlyingPawn.
 - Adjust the cameras angles if needed.
-- Disable shadow cast on all props and the drone pawn itself.
+- Disable 'Cast Shadow' on all props and the drone pawn itself.

 ### Modify the Script